sarah-tomlinson-dev/Software-Portfolio/CS-305-ArtemisFinancial/README.md

-# CS-230: Gaming Room App
+# CS-305: Artemis Financial Security Project

 ## 📖 Project Overview
-Designed a web-based game system for “Draw It or Lose It,” adapted from the classic TV show *Win, Lose or Draw*.
-The client requested a scalable system to expand beyond Android into a cross-platform web application.
+Worked with Artemis Financial, a financial consulting company, to modernize operations and protect sensitive client data.
+The project focused on identifying vulnerabilities, implementing encryption, and securing communications.

 ## 🛠 What I Did
-- Applied **Singleton pattern** to ensure a single instance of the game service.
+- Conducted a **vulnerability assessment** and identified false positives.
+- Refactored code to implement **SHA-256 encryption** for secure data handling.
+- Replaced HTTP with **HTTPS** using a self-signed certificate.
+- Delivered a concise report with vulnerabilities found and mitigation strategies.
-- Used **Iterator pattern** to enforce unique team, game, and player names.
+- Used **Maven dependency checker** to ensure up-to-date and secure builds.
-- Produced detailed documentation including UML diagrams and client requirements.
-- Prioritized user needs with platform recommendations, performance optimization, and security features.

 ## 💡 Key Skills Demonstrated
+- Secure Coding Practices
-- Software Engineering & Documentation
+- Encryption (SHA-256) & HTTPS Implementation
-- Design Patterns (Singleton, Iterator)
-- UML Diagrams & Client Requirements Translation
+- Vulnerability Assessment & Mitigation
+- Dependency Management with Maven
-- User-Centered Design & Security Awareness
+- Technical Documentation & Reporting

 ## 📂 Files
-- `src/` – Core system design and patterns implementation.
+- `src/` – Refactored secure code implementations.
-- `docs/` – UML diagrams and design documentation.
+- `docs/` – Vulnerability reports and supporting documentation.